 In order to prevent possible infection, use blunt-tipped scissors or grooming clippers and cut with the grain of the hair itself and not against it.

-A longer clipper guard like a 15 is your best bet in order to preserve the Schnauzer’s unique and beloved appearance while also seeming neat and tidy.
+A longer clipper guard like a 15 can work to preserve the Schnauzer’s unique and beloved appearance while also seeming neat and tidy.
 The Schnauzer breed often exhibits longer eyebrows that can impair vision significantly so while trimming the facial area make sure to pay attention to the eyebrows as well as the longer strands of the hair framing the face in general.

 Grooming the Schnauzer Body